Barking and Dagenham London Borough Council

 Barking and Dagenham London Borough Council, also known as Barking and Dagenham Council, is the local authority for the London Borough of Barking and Dagenham in Greater London, England.
-It provides a broad range of local government services including Council Tax billing, libraries, social services, processing planning applications, waste collection and disposal, and it is a local education authority.
+It is a local education authority, it sets and collects council tax, and provides a range of services in the borough.
 The council has been under Labour majority control since its creation in 1965.
 The council was created by the London Government Act 1963 as the Barking London Borough Council and replaced two local authorities: Barking Borough Council and Dagenham Borough Council.
 The council was renamed on 1 January 1980.
 It is based at Barking Town Hall in the centre of Barking.